casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ## Stopping the Event Stream

-A dApp may cease listening to events altogether using the `stop` function:
+A dApp may cease listening to all events using the `stop` function:

 <Tabs>